andrewbarker96/skill-share/README.md

 SkillSwap is a hybrid app created utilizing Ionic & React Frameworks.
 It is built to function as both a PWA and mobile applications for iOS & Android.

-This project was completed as part of the Maryville University Master's of Software Development program, specifically for the "SWDV-650 SOFTWARE DEV, PROC, PRO, METH" course.
+This project was completed as part of the Maryville University Master's of Software Development program, specifically for the "SWDV-650 SOFTWARE DEV, PROC, PRO, METH" course .

 ## Development Process